IovescuRazvan/hello-world/README.md

 # hello-world
 Just another repository

-Hi, my name is Razvan Iovescu and Ițm a teenager willing to learn about interesting thimgs.
+Hi, my name is Razvan Iovescu and Ițm a teenager willing to learn about interesting things.